Key takeaways

 - Contracts and agreements: NDAs, employment agreements, and business contracts need verified signatures to be binding

-- Identity check: Email or multi-factor authentication confirms the right person signed
+- Identity check: Email or multi-factor authentication confirms the right person signed the right version

-- Tamper protection: Access logs and encryption ensure documents stay unchanged
+- Tamper protection: Access logs and encryption ensure documents stay unchanged after execution

-- Compliance: Meets ESIGN Act, eIDAS, and other legal requirements
+- Compliance: Meets ESIGN Act, eIDAS, and other legal requirements by default

 2. Financial transactions

-3. Government compliance
+3. Government and regulated sectors

-- Public contracts: Ensures digital agreements comply with procurement laws
+- Public contracts: Ensures digital agreements comply with procurement laws and audit requirements

 6 Best practices for verifying electronic signatures